JetBrains/jpa-buddy-documentation/faq/faq.md

 ### IntelliJ IDEA CE

-JPA Buddy can only retrieve data from a connection string that is explicitly specified.
-This is because it uses a JDBC driver to obtain meta information.
-So, if your tables are in a non-default schema, you need to create a new connection that targets the database and schema.
-You can find instructions on how to do this [here](/database-connections/database-connections.md#non-default-schema-connection).
+If your tables are in a non-default schema, you need to create a new connection that targets the database and schema.
+This is because JPA Buddy can only retrieve data from an explicitly specified connection string since it uses a JDBC driver to obtain meta information.
+You can find instructions on how to create a new connection [here](/database-connections/database-connections.md#non-default-schema-connection).

 If your tables are still not visible even after specifying the schema explicitly, please let us know on <a href="https://discord.com/invite/zUsVXYGsQr" target="blank">Discord</a>.
 When making your request, please provide the version and type of your IntelliJ IDEA (CE or Ultimate), database provider (PostgreSQL, Oracle, MySQL, etc.) and the version of JPA Buddy.